rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 6.1 The Chief Executive Officer, Chief Operation Officer, Team Leads and other Employees designated to perform managerial functions shall be responsible for the implementation of the Policy.

-6.2 The Finance and Administration Unit shall be responsible for maintaining consistency in the implementation of the Policy across the Trust.
+6.2 The Finance and Administration Unit shall be responsible for maintaining consistency in the implementation of the Policy across the company.

 ## 7. Employment Categories and Eligibility

-### 7.1 CHN Hiring and Equal Opportunity Policy
+### 7.1 Rara Treks Hiring and Equal Opportunity Policy

-7.1.1 This policy outlines the framework for CHN's hiring process for both staff and consultant positions, emphasizing transparency, efficiency, and merit-based selection that aligns with the organization's goals.
+7.1.1 This policy outlines the framework for Rara Treks' hiring process for both staff and consultant positions, emphasizing transparency, efficiency, and merit-based selection that aligns with the organization's goals.
 We are committed to maintaining a discrimination-free environment, where factors such as religion, ethnicity, caste, gender, creed, race, or any other personal characteristic have no bearing on hiring or promotion decisions.
-CHN is dedicated to fostering an inclusive culture where every individual, regardless of their gender and background, is heard, respected, and valued.
+Rara Treks is dedicated to fostering an inclusive culture where every individual, regardless of their gender and background, is heard, respected, and valued.
 We actively encourage women and disadvantaged groups to apply for career opportunities, and uphold a strong commitment to equal pay for equal work.
 Our recruitment and promotion processes are designed to be gender-neutral and fair to all.

 7.1.2.
 Vacancy Announcement: